pulkitsingla33/controls_miniProject/README.md

 # controls_miniProject

-The .py files for cartpole and ballbeam have been uploaded
+The .py files for cruise, cartpole and ballbeam have been uploaded

+Currently, the ballbeam code still has a lot of tuning left to be done in it.